a-morphous/react-godot-example/README.md

 # or use this to automatically rebuild on changes
 $ node build -w
 ```

+There are three different 'apps' in this sample, under `app/src/examples`.
+To switch between them, you have to change the import in `app/src/index.tsx` (currently `import { App } from "./examples/kitchen-sink"`) to point to the example you want to run, rebuild the JS app, and run the Godot project.

 ## How do I use this in my own project?